strayMat/causal-ml-course/slides/event_studies.typ

   - Some states have pre-treatment trends which are hard to predict.
 ]

-#slide[
-  = Example of placebo test : For 34 control states with "good" pre-treatment fit
+#slide(title: "Example of placebo test: For 34 control states with good pre-treatment fit")[

   #figure(image("img/pyfigures/scm_placebo_test_wo_outliers.svg", width: 70%))

   I removed the states above the 90 percentiles of the distribution of the pre-treatment fit.
 ]

-#slide[
-  = Example of placebo tests: distribution
+#slide(title: "Example of placebo tests: distribution")[

   #grid(columns: (1fr, 1fr), gutter: 3mm)[